The starting point to freedom is to begin questioning the cultural narrative you have been sold. — Bryant McGill

 Critical thinking is based on a foundation of logic.
 This is part of a holistic approach for developing the mind, body, and spirit.
 Enhancing your critical thinking also includes doing what’s right for your health.
 That means every day can be a starting point to freedom.

 A comparative analysis is a systematic approach to comparative religious research.
-It is based on the scientific model.
-It’s a method that compares ideas and beliefs from different worldviews and religions.
+This approach is based on the scientific model that compares ideas and beliefs from different worldviews and religions.
+It is what you need to begin questioning what you believe.
 This process introduces the challenge of comparing their beliefs to other worldviews.
 Here we also learn why is it so important to use emotional checks.
 It helps to research with the least amount of bias and prejudice.

 An emotional check is a process to assess emotional equilibrium.
 It helps to minimize the effects that our emotions have on our ability to assess and analyze data.
 Stopping to assess ensures we minimize internal bias.